 This is where the programmers act as teachers and the algorithm is a student.
 The programmers give the algorithm data and tell it the correct output.
 The algorithm works to achieve the correct output –– and with time and a lot of examples, it learns how to achieve the correct answer using the data at hand.

-This method is good for machine learning projects that make predictions and classifications.
+This method is good for projects that make predictions and classifications.
 Examples include:

 - Analyzing historical financial data then predicting risks and trends